-In addition to having been a huge commercial success in a number of countries, UK single This Is The Life released by Scottish singer and songwriter Amy Macdonald in 2007, has been the soundtrack of countless parties, dances and holidays for countless Millennials all over the world – just as Hey There Delilah by Plain White T’s was a massive hit for lonely hearts exactly in the same year.
+In addition to having been a huge commercial success everywhere, the song This Is The Life released by Scottish singer and songwriter Amy Macdonald in 2007 has been the soundtrack of countless parties, dances and holidays for countless Millennials all over the world – just as Hey There Delilah by Plain White T’s was a massive hit for lonely hearts exactly in the same year.

 Amy Macdonald has always known what she wanted from life and has always worked incredibly hard to deserve the success she’s got now: she was just 12 as she attended a music festival in her native Scotland when she heard Travis playing their song, Turn, for the first time.
 She went crazy for that song, and she taught herself how to play the guitar just to be able to play it.

 She later discovered a great talent for songwriting and, as a teenager, she started singing in pubs in Glasgow; she signed her first record deal aged just 20, as a result of having sent a tape in response to a newspaper ad.

 Thirteen years, five worldwide tours and twelve million records sold later, the girl who wrote, composed and sang This Is The Life back in 2007 is releasing her fifth studio album during the most inhuman year of the most recent history: Amy Macdonald’s new cleverly named The Human Demands record is out on 30th October 2020, and she’s going on tour in the UK in October and December 2021.

 Amy, how was The Human Demands born and what does it mean to you?